talalkr/kong-kafka-response-handler/README.md

 - `docker-compose up -d`

 ### Test the plugins locally
+Run this [Faust app](https://github.com/talalkr/faust-app) or any backend service alongside the response handler that consumes and produces Kafka messages from this API Gateway.

-1. Visit http://localhost:8002 and login with your `kong_admin` credentials if Kong Enterprise is enabled.
+1. Visit http://localhost:8002 and login to Kong Manager with the `kong_admin` credentials.
-2. Setup your first service, then create a route.
+2. Configure the Kong service to hit this [Faust app](https://github.com/talalkr/faust-app), then create a route.
 3. Add the following plugins for the route that has been created: `custom_kafka_producer` and `custom_kafka_consumer`.
-4. The proxy is available at http://localhost:8000/, Hit the URI that was created in your route.
+5. The proxy is available at http://localhost:8000/, Hit the URI that was created in your route.